Science programs at UFV

 UFV offers a Bachelor of Science degree with majors in:

-During the four-year BSc program, you can either complete a major from the above mentioned programs, or two minors in any of the science subjects above, and with the additional options of Computing Science and Statistics.
+During the four-year BSc program, you can either complete a major from the above mentioned programs, or two minors in any of the science subjects above, and with the additional option of Statistics.